Vincamine/PipelineRunner/README.md

 # Features & Capabilities

 - **Local-first Approach:** CI/CD pipelines can run on both company servers and local developer machines with no modifications.
-- **Git-based Configuration:** All pipeline settings reside in a `.pipelines` directory inside the repository.
+- **Git-based Configuration:** All pipelineEntity settings reside in a `.pipelines` directory inside the repository.
-- **Independent Pipelines:** Each pipeline configuration is self-contained, with a unique name and a complete execution definition.
+- **Independent Pipelines:** Each pipelineEntity configuration is self-contained, with a unique name and a complete execution definition.
 - **Flexible Pipeline Structure:**
-  - Pipelines consist of sequential **stages**.
+  - Pipelines consist of sequential **stageEntities**.
-  - Stages contain **jobs** that may run in parallel.
+  - Stages contain **jobEntities** that may run in parallel.
   - Jobs define execution environments using Docker images.
   - Jobs support dependencies but cannot form cycles.
 - **Robust CLI:**
   - Validate configuration files.
-  - Execute dry-run previews of pipeline execution order.
+  - Execute dry-run previews of pipelineEntity execution order.
   - Run pipelines locally or on remote servers.
   - Generate detailed reports on past executions.
   - Override configuration parameters at runtime.